alexandershmidt/TrackMate_analysis/README.md

 with a script:

-0. defiine parameters for trackmateTrackAnalysis
+0. define parameters for trackmateTrackAnalysis
 1. provide path to reference track (.xml)
 2. provide paths to other tracks (.xml)
 3. label the tracks